 Nuclear can fetch and stream content from YouTube, SoundCloud, and Bandcamp.
 It also boasts Last.FM integration (for scrobbling) and can load and play from YouTube playlists.

-Rarely for me I haven’t taken this app for a spin myself, but if you’re interested in doing so can download a pre-alpha installer for Ubuntu (among other operating system) available on Nuclear Github page.
+Rarely for me I haven’t taken this app for a spin myself, but if you’re interested in doing so can download an installer for Ubuntu (with options for other operating system) from the Nuclear Github page.

 Proviso, El Groucho